firesharkstudios/butterfly-server/Butterfly.Example.Todos/README.md

 ```

 Now, open as many browser instances to http://localhost:8080/ as you wish to confirm the todo list stays synchronized across all connected clients.

-**Note:** The server process is listening for API requests on port 8000 and the node dev server is listening on port 8080 and proxying API requests to port 8000.

 # Understanding The Server